Margareta Svensson: Career

-Svensson has also performed and held resident engagements at among other places The Grand Hotel Stockholm, Sweden, The Dorchester, London, UK, The Beverly Hills Hotel Polo Lounge, The Beverly Wilshire Hotel, and Montage Beverly Hills where she was responsible for all music, and she has traveled the world both as a headliner as well as a piano-singer, and performed for many superstars, including Sir Paul McCartney, Whoopi Goldberg, Stevie Wonder, Chevy Chase, Michael Bolton, BB King, Sir Tom Jones and Kiss and world leaders like Margaret Thatcher, to name a few.
+Svensson has also performed and held resident engagements at among other places The Grand Hotel Stockholm, Sweden, The Dorchester, London, UK, The Beverly Hills Hotel Polo Lounge, The Beverly Wilshire Hotel, and Montage Beverly Hills where she was responsible for all music, and she has traveled the world both as a headliner as well as a piano-singer, and performed for many superstars, including Sir Paul McCartney, Whoopi Goldberg, Stevie Wonder, Chevy Chase, Michael Bolton, B. B. King, Sir Tom Jones and Kiss and world leaders like Margaret Thatcher, to name a few.

 She continues to write, record and perform her original music.

 Svenska Hollywoodfruar

 Her extensive career as a singer-pianist and performer, led to a lead on the fifth season of Svenska Hollywoodfruar broadcast on TV3 Sweden.
 Season 5 had the highest ratings of the 13 seasons and season 5 is claimed to have saved the network at the time.

 Svenska Hollywoodfruar features Svensson both as a singer, pianist, performer, songwriter and recording artist, as well as a vocal coach.